hervegirod/jarrepackager/README.md

 # jarrepackager
-This library allows to repackages jar files of a library in one
+This library allows to repackage jar files of a library in one